Clonard Monastery: Restoration

-In 2008 the church went through a £3 million pound 4 year restoration project.
+In 2008 the church was restored in a £3,000,000, four year project.
 The work was completed in 2012.

 Religious devotion

 Over the years the Clonard community has promoted a range of initiatives in religious devotion.

 One of the earliest was the establishment of confraternities for men and women which occurred in 1897 and which were, at the time, an innovative combination of religious services and instruction and proved extremely popular.
 However, due to declining numbers the women's confraternity ceased to function in 2019 and the following years the men's confraternity closed.

 According to a book on the history of the community two further devotional developments took place at Clonard "the first was the inauguration of a 'perpetual' novena in honour of Our Lady of Perpetual Succour.
 The second, was the 'Mission to non-Catholics', made possible in part by the easing of sectarian tension produced by the shared danger of war."

 The Clonard community continues to hold the annual Novena in honour of Our Lady of Perpetual Succour attracting an accumulated number of over 100,000 pilgrims, Catholic and Protestant, from across Ireland.